eosio-eps/EEPs/EEPS/eep-7.md

 }
 ```

-This is useful for local testnets or newer chains which might not have an alias yet.
+This is useful for in environments where the aliases may not be available or in chains which may not have an alias.

 ## Backwards Compatibility

-N/A
+- Revision 2 of the ESR signing protocol introduces breaking changes from Revision 1.

 ## Use Cases